VictorySpecificationII/kind-cluster-autoscaler-poc/autoscaler_demo/README.md

 need to now modify autoscaler to add/remove nodes, min amount is 3M 3W for HA mode

 found kindscaler YEA BOI https://github.com/lobuhi/kindscaler

+right, turns out it's unreliable, so the idea now is to recreate the cluster from scratch and add 3 extra nodes which i'll taint and cordon off, then untaint and uncordon as i add capacity, the inverse when i want to remove capacity

+automated cluster creation

+created master README